 RESOURCES FOR JOB SEEKERS

-Every week the county shares a great list of job openings.
-To get on the list contact:
+Every week Mecklenburg County shares a great list of job openings.
+To get on the list, email Jennifer Rupp

-We know that not everyone has access to technology to search for and apply to jobs.
-That's why we've opened our Job Resource Centers at the Goodwill Opportunity Campus, located at 5301 Wilkinson Boulevard in Charlotte, and our Gastonia Job Connection, located at 116 Armstrong Street in Gastonia.
+Goodwill Opportunity Campus : Our job resource centers in Charlotte and Gastonia are open for computer access by appointment.
+Visit Job Resource Centers at the Goodwill Opportunity Campus, located at 5301 Wilkinson Boulevard in Charlotte, and our Gastonia Job Connection, located at 116 Armstrong Street in Gastonia.
 Job seekers can now safely access our computers and start or continue their job search.
-People must make an appointment in order to utilize the computers at our Job Resource Centers.
 To make an appointment in Gastonia, call 704-916-1610.
-To make an appointment in Charlotte, click the button below.
+Click here to make an appointment in Charlotte

-If you’re looking for a different service – like getting help with your resume, receiving job seeker support, or enrolling in one of our online classes – you can still do so virtually!
-To get started with our virtual services, email VirtualCareerResources@goodwillsp.org or make a virtual appointment by clicking the button below.
+Resume Help & Job Seeker Support: If you’re looking for help with your resume, would like to receive job seeker support, or have an interest in our online classes – you can still do so virtually!
+To get started with our virtual services, email Virtual Career Resources or Click here to get virtual career help

 RESOURCES FOR SENIORS